Miva supports Full Page Caching using Redis, an in-memory data store that helps storefront pages load faster.

 Cache Management

-Cache Hits - Number and percentage of requests served from cache.
+Cache Hits - Show the number and percentage of requests served from cache.

 Flush Cache - Clears all cached pages from Redis.